AntonioGargaro/Projects/Snowplow/README.md

 This task was to create a JSON upload service for a JSON schema and validate the schema against JSON data.

 ## Running
+This is assuming [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [cURL](https://curl.haxx.se/download.html) are already installed on your system.
 Run this using [sbt](http://www.scala-sbt.org/).
 You'll find a prepackaged version of sbt in the project directory.

 Open a terminal in the project directory and issue the following for your system: